MAKING A POSITIVE DIFFERENCE

 Despite this supportive environment, there is a limit what the government could do and Scottish social enterprises are facing three key challenges:

 I. Awareness & Communication

-Few people know much about social enterprise, even in Edinburgh.
+Few people has comprehensive knowledge about social enterprise, even in Edinburgh.
 When starting a business, most people don’t realise they have a choice other than a traditional private business.
 Misconceptions exist towards social enterprise, such as its difference with charity and the quality of goods/services it provides.
 While some social enterprises collaborate with others, the majority still work in silos and don’t communicate much.
 Consequently, there is an urgent call for channels to share successes, failures, learnings and lessons to support and develop the sector.